nicholashc/AtomicArbBot/README.md

+*Update: Sept 19, 2020: if you deployed and used this code your bot will likely be eligible to claim [UNI](https://uniswap.org/blog/uni/).
+Send me a message if you need help claiming.*

 # AtomicArbBot
 I'm open-sourcing an atomic arbitrage dex bot I don't use anymore.
 I will eventually document this more completely.